 ApoE, The Gene that Can Cause Alzheimer's.

-Genes are parts of our body that determine numerous characteristics about us, from what color our hair is, to how tall we are.
-Recently research has shown that a gene called ApoE also influences our likelihood to develop Alzheimer's disease.
+Genes are parts of our body that determine numerous characteristics about us, from the color of our hair, to how tall we are.
+A gene called ApoE influences our likelihood to develop Alzheimer's disease.

 There are three versions of the ApoE gene, the version you have is determined by which you inherited from your parents.
 Each version is different in how effective it is at removing the harmful plaques from the brain.